What a Medical Biller Does

 Does your program include certification?

-While actual certification is not included in the curriculum of the Dorsey Schools Medical Administration and Billing program, graduates may go on to challenge a national certification exam.
-For those who wish to challenge a national certification exam, Dorsey Schools will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+While actual certification is not included in the curriculum of the Dorsey College Medical Administration and Billing program, graduates may go on to challenge a national certification exam.
+For those who wish to challenge a national certification exam, Dorsey College will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey College, contingent upon the graduate meeting Dorsey College’s exam preparation requirements.

 Will your program prepare me for certification?

-The Dorsey Schools Medical Administration and Billing program is designed to prepare students to go on to challenge a national certification exam, should they wish to do so.
+The Dorsey College Medical Administration and Billing program is designed to prepare students to go on to challenge a national certification exam, should they wish to do so.

 Is your school accredited?